Kazmirchuk/nats-tcl/JsAPI.md

 If `-timeout` is given, it defines both the client-side and server-side timeouts for the pull request:
 - the client-side timeout is the timeout for the underlying `request`
-- the server-side timeout is 10ms shorter than `timeout`, and it is sent in the `expires` JSON field.
+- the server-side timeout is 10ms shorter than `timeout`, and it is sent in the `expires` JSON field[^1].
 This behaviour is consistent with `nats.go`.

-*Note:* you can specify the `-expires` option explicitly (ms), but this is an advanced use case and normally should not be needed.

 If a callback is not given, the request is synchronous and blocks in a (coroutine-aware) `vwait` until all expected messages are received or the pull request expires.
 If the client-side timeout fires before the server-side timeout, and no messages have been received, the method raises `ErrTimeout`.
 In all other cases the method returns a list with as many messages as currently avaiable, but not more than `batch_size`.